tinkerator/svgof/README.md

 - [`"github.com/ajstarks/svgo"`](https://github.com/ajstarks/svgo)

 The snapshot was taken 2024-04-06.
-This package retains all of the License and Copyright of its original creators.
+This package retains all of the License and Copyright of its original creators, but is renamed to avoid `goimports` confusion, and disambiguation with other `svg*` packages.

+A lot of the upstream source code has been removed, to cut down on dependencies and focus on the `float64` version of the package, which is of significantly more interest (to me).
+The end of this file contains all of the explicit credits in the upstream code I could find.

 ## Overview

 The library generates SVG as defined by the Scalable Vector Graphics 1.1 Specification (<http://www.w3.org/TR/SVG11/>).
-Output goes to the specified io.Writer.
+Output goes to the specified io.Writer, operation occur with Go's float64 type.

-## Supported SVG elements and functions
+## Supported SVG elements and functions ##

 ### Shapes, lines, text